About Us:

 United States Army, Retired

 "My goal is to assist in enhancing the lives of children and their families who have limited access.
-By fostering community engagement, bringing to light reachable goals through coaching and navigation, and presenting pathways for improving financial outcomes - I aspire to enhance individual character, collective responsibility, and ultimately put a crack in the wealth gap."
+By fostering community engagement, bringing to light reachable goals through coaching and navigation, and presenting pathways for improving financial outcomes, I aspire to enhance individual character, collective responsibility, and ultimately put a crack in the wealth gap."

 Secretary

-Throughout her professional career, Ashlee has held various roles in event planning, customer service operations, administrative roles, and most recently human resources.
+Throughout her professional career, Ashlee has held various roles in event planning, customer service operations, administrative roles, and, most recently, human resources.
 She really believes in the mission of Umbrella Impact and knows the value the program brings to the youth in the community.
 Having a hand in helping set the next generation up for success is very important to Ashlee, not only because her children are a part of it, but also because every child deserves the opportunity to learn key skills to bring them to their full potential.

 Outside of work Ashlee is a mother to three young daughters.